Dastanbekov/bailanysta/README.md

 ## Design and Development Process

-The development process followed an iterative approach:

-1. **Planning and Requirements Analysis**: Defined the core features and user flows.

-2. **Architecture Design**: Established a clear separation between frontend and backend through a RESTful API.

-3. **UI/UX Design**: Created a clean, responsive interface with consistent styling and component patterns.

-4. **Development**:
+1. **Development**:
    - Backend: Created Django models, serializers, and views for users, posts, and comments
    - Frontend: Built React components for all UI elements, implemented context for global state management

-5. **Integration**: Connected frontend and backend through API calls with proper error handling.
+2. **Integration**: Connected frontend and backend through API calls with proper error handling.

-6. **Testing and Refinement**: Tested all features and resolved bugs.

-## Unique Approaches

-- **Theme Implementation**: Used CSS variables for theming, allowing for seamless switching between light and dark modes with persistent user preference.
-- **AI Content Generation**: Integrated an AI service to help users generate post content.
-- **Optimistic UI Updates**: Implemented immediate UI updates before server confirmation for a responsive user experience.

-## Tradeoffs

-- **Simple Authentication**: Used JWT tokens for authentication instead of more complex OAuth solutions to simplify implementation.
-- **Minimal Dependencies**: Opted to use fewer libraries to maintain control over the codebase but requiring more custom code.
-- **Frontend Rendering**: Chose client-side rendering for better user experience at the cost of initial load performance.

 ## Known Issues

-- User search functionality is not yet implemented
+- search functionality is not yet implemented
-- Subscription system for following other users is planned but not implemented
+- Subscription system for following other users is not implemented
-- Notifications feature is in development
+- Notifications feature is not implemented
-- Mobile responsiveness could be improved for some components
+- Bug with comments
+- styles bug at the auth page

 ## Why This Tech Stack

 - **React**: Chosen for its component-based architecture, which enables efficient UI development and state management.
 - **Django Rest Framework**: Selected for its robustness, built-in authentication, and serialization capabilities that streamline API development.
-## Future Improvements

-- Implement user search functionality
-- Add subscription system for following other users
-- Develop a notification system for new comments or interactions
-- Enhance mobile responsiveness
-- Add image upload capabilities for posts and user profiles